Permanent life insurance, also known as Whole Life, not only provides protection throughout your life but also serves as a profitable investment.

 This method of overpayment has some limitations.
 When the cash value reaches a certain amount, the money is made available to the policyholder for borrowing.

-Universal life (UL)
+Universal Life Policy (UL)

-Variable life (VL)
+Variable Lifespan (VL)

-Variable-universal life (VUL)
+Variable-universal Life (VUL)